pivotal-cf/om/docs/config-template/README.md

-  --product-path           string             path to product file --product-version        string             the version of the product from which to generate a template --size-of-collections    int               (default: 10) --var, -v                string (variadic)  Load variable from the command line.
+  --product-path           string             path to product file --product-version        string             the version of the product from which to generate a template --size-of-collections    int               (default: 10) --var, -v                string (variadic)  load variable from the command line.
 Format: VAR=VAL --vars-env, OM_VARS_ENV  string (variadic)  load variables from environment variables matching the provided prefix (e.g.: 'MY' to load MY_var=value)
   --vars-file, -l          string (variadic)  load variables from a YAML file